हिताहितं सुखं दुःखमायुस्तस्य हिताहितम् ।।

 The first one follows the Daivya Parampara from the Aatreya Sampradaya (or the School of physicians) and the second one is the mythological tale from puranas which follows the Dhanvantari Sampradaya (or the School of surgeons).

-According to the Daivya parampara, Ayurveda descended to earth from Lord Brahma.
-Lord Brahma is known in Indian mythology as the creator of universe.
-Lord Brahma snatched knowledge from all direction and compiled his own Brahmasutra.
+According to Daivya parampara, Ayurveda was brought to earth from Brahma.
+Brahma is known in Indian mythology as creator of the universe.
+Brahma stole knowledge from every direction and prepared his own book of Brahmasutra.
 The Brahmasutras were passed on to Daksha Prajapati in 100,000 verses.
-Daksha Prajapati passed on the knowledge of Ayurveda to the twin brothers Ashwini kumar, Lord Indra inherited Ayurveda from Ashwins, then from Indra it was passed on to the Sages headed by Bharadwaj and they passed on to their disciples.
+Daksha Prajapati passed on the knowledge of Ayurveda to twin brothers Ashwin kumar.
+Ayurveda was inherited by Lord Indra from Ashwin kumar, and then it was passed on to the Sage community headed by Bharadwaj and then on to their disciples.

-According to Dhanvantari Sampradaya ayurveda was procured in the Samundramanthan (Churning of Ocean) with Lord Dhanvantari .
-Lord Dhanvantari emerged with Nectar in one hand and Ayurveda in the other.
-This is why Lord Dhanvantari is worshiped as the God of Ayurveda.
+According to Dhanvantari Sampradaya, Ayurveda was obtained in the Samudramanthan (churning of Ocean) with Dhanwantari.
+Dhanwantari emerged with Nectar in one hand and Ayurveda in another hand.
+Thus, Dhanwantari is worshiped as God of Ayurveda.

-Its written history takes definite shape with the codification of hundreds of slokas of Ayur-Vedic wisdom into ‘Samhitas‘.
-Its highly integrated approach is evident from the way Ayurvedic treatment was divided into eight segments such as
+Its written history takes definite shape from the codification of hundreds of slokas of Ayur-Vedic wisdom into ‘Samhitas’.
+The highly integrated approach of Ayurved can be gauged from the manner in which Ayurvedic treatment was divided into eight segments like

-Ayurveda is a complete medical system which recognizes that ultimately all intelligence and wisdom flows from one absolute source (Paramatma).
-Health manifests by the grace of the Absolute acting through the laws of Nature (Prakriti).
+Ayurveda is a complete medical system which recognizes that ultimately all intelligence and wisdom emanates from one absolute source (Paramatma).
+Health occurs by the grace of the Absolute through the laws of Nature (Prakriti).

-Ayurveda assists Nature by living a life of balance according to her law.
-It focuses on establishing and maintaining balance of life energies within us, rather than focusing on symptoms.
+Ayurveda helps Nature by living a life of balance according to Nature’s law.
+Ayurveda is not focused on symptoms, but rather on establishing and maintaining balance of life energies within us.

-It recognizes the unique constitutional differences of all individuals and therefore recommends different regimens for different types of people.
-Ayurveda seeks to heal the fragmentation and disorders of the mind-body complex and restore wholeness and harmony to all people.
+Ayurveda recognizes the constitutional differences of all individuals and therefore prescribes different regimens for different kinds of people.
+Ayurveda aims at healing the fragmentation of the mind-body complex and restoring wholeness and harmony to all people.

 Basic principles of Ayurveda